 These can form the base of meals.
 Try wholegrain/brown types for extra fibre.
 You could have them with some tinned fish, frozen vegetables, make a quick tomato sauce from canned tomatoes or use a ready-made version.

-Pasta - e.g. spaghetti or shapes such as penne
+- Pasta e.g. spaghetti or shapes such as penne

+- Rice

+- Couscous

+- Bulgur wheat

+- Porridge oats

+- Breakfast cereal

 Canned or dried vegetables and pulses